jhucsf/spring2022/assign/assign05.md

 For the first part of this assignment, you will be responsible for implementing the _receiver_ and the _sender_ to communicate with a server binary included in the starter code.
+Note that the following messages are considered unused and do not need to be handled by any client:

-**Note:** This binary has been compiled to run on the ugrad cluster and linux systems.
-It **will not** run on a Mac.
+* `senduser`

 ### Receiver